Honda e review: running costs & insurance

 While the starting price of the Honda e has been steadily climbing since it launched in 2020, it’s still as cheap to run as ever.
 Company-car users in particular will find the Honda e remarkably cheap: Benefit-in-Kind tax of 2% means you’ll only need to pay a negligible £149 and £298 per annum respectively for 20% and 40% taxpayers until the 2024/25 financial year at least.

 Honda e insurance group

-The Honda e falls into insurance group 25, or 29 for the Advance, which is a little high compared to rivals like the ZOE.
+The base Honda e falls into insurance group 25, while the Advance (the only model currently available) and Limited Edition model fall into groups 29 and 32 respectively.
+The e’s insurance ratings are quite a bit higher than those for the Ora Funky Cat or Fiat 500.
 Even the MINI Electric betters it fractionally, being rated in groups 22 and 23.

 Honda offers a three-year/unlimited-mileage warranty on all of its new cars, which can be extended for an additional cost.
-The e's battery is warrantied for eight years/100,000 miles.
+The e's battery is warranted for eight years/100,000 miles.